odea-project/qAlgorithms/test/report.md

 * Intel(R) Core(TM) i5-7400 CPU @ 3.00GHz (referred to as i5)
 *

+<b> Issues after binning: </b>
+Images of common undesired outputs / elements that need to be cleaned up:
+Centroid error too small, points were not binned
+	-> negative effect on DQS
+Very small bins from noise (shoud get removed by peak fitting)

 runtimes on different processors performance bottlenecks effectiveness of binning for different datasets

+### Result Comparison with R Script

 ## Future Improvements and Additions
 OpenMS uses binary format for raw data, similar approach (save intermediates of workflow in binary to